andrewcooke/cosas/arduino/xqria/README.md

 down.  the different pots control different parameters:

 1. volume (split in two to select an engine)
-2. pitch (split into two to sleect an engine)
+2. pitch (split into two to select an engine)
 3. duration
 4. tone